Roberto F. Canuto: Biography

 Roberto F. Canuto was born in Asturias, Spain.
-Since an early age he was curious for moviemaking.
-He remembered to watch The Jungle Book at a movie theatre when he was only 5 and question his family about the process of making a movie.
-During his childhood he starts music studies and obtains degrees in Piano, Harmony and other relates subjects at the "Royal Conservatory of Music of Asturias" (Spain) and he joins a short curse on acting at the "Superior Dramatic Art School of Asturias" in 1989.
-It is during these years when he discovers independent films from US and authors from Europe and, according to the director: "that was probably the moment when I decided that my dream was to follow my storytelling passion".
+Since an early age he was curious about filmmaking.
+He remembered watching The Jungle Book at a movie theatre when he was 5 and asking his family about the process of making a movie.
+During his childhood he studied music and obtained degrees in Piano, Harmony and other related subjects at the "Royal Conservatory of Music of Asturias" (Spain) and participated in a short acting course at the "Superior Dramatic Art School of Asturias" in 1989.
+It was during these years when he discovered independent films from US and authors from Europe and, according to the director: "that was probably the moment when I decided that my dream was to follow my storytelling passion".

-He studies Arts in Audiovisual Communication at Madrid's Complutense University and in 1998 he obtains a bachelor's degree (Licenciate) specializing in Filmmaking.
-During his years of study he collaborates as a film critic in different media and classic directors influence him after he attended frequent sessions at the Spanish Cinematheque.
-Also, he organizes film seminars at the cinema room of his Hall of Residence "Empresa Pública", but his first attempts to direct shorts were frustrated.
+He studied Arts in Audiovisual Communication at Madrid's Complutense University and in 1998 he obtained a bachelor's degree (Licenciate) specializing in Filmmaking.
+He organized film seminars at the cinema room of his Hall of Residence "Empresa Pública", but his first attempts to direct shorts were frustrated.

-A short trip to London (UK) to visit a close friend became an adventure that expand for over 8 years, working in fields, far away from filmmaking (from Chef to representative of companies as Prada or Calvin Klein).
-Frustrated with his life style and having a job that focus only in monetary gain, he decided to give up everything, travel to Los Angeles (CA) and enrol in a Master of Fine Arts (MFA) - Filmmaking at the New York Film Academy, Universal Studios (Hollywood), that allow him to be in contact with filmmaking again.
+After he visited London and spent 8 years working as a chef and a representative of companies as Prada and Calvin Klein.
+Frustrated with his life style and having a job that focus only in monetary gain, he decided to give up everything, travel to Los Angeles and enrol in a Master of Fine Arts (MFA) - Filmmaking at the New York Film Academy, that allowed him to be in contact with filmmaking again.
 He graduated in 2009 with the feature film "Desire Street".